 Moving the milk stand fixed that issue for the most part.
 I figured out that I needed to give her a clear path to walk straight towards the stand and up on it, rather than expecting her to make a U-turn when she walked in the milking stall.

-So, that problem was easy to solve just by relocating the milk stand, but she would not stand still while I tried to milk.
-This girl could have tried out for the Radio City Rockettes; she definitely had the moves.
 While she didn't actually kick me she did stomp on me a few times, and we always ended with at least one hoof in the milk bucket... or an overturned and spilled milk bucket.

 I tell you, I was completely frustrated.
 I thought many times of throwing in the towel and giving up.
-But I'm stubborn (just ask hubby).
+Did I have to milk this goat?

-I finally asked a friend for advice, and what follows is the gist of what she told me, tweaked a bit for my own situation and added to from my experiences.
+I finally asked a goat-owning friend for advice, and what follows is the gist of what she told me, tweaked a bit for my own situation and added to from my experiences.

-For most does, once you have her trained she'll be a good milker every year.
-Dream on the other hand threw her one-goat-rodeo-fit every single spring, and I'd have to remind her again how to behave on the milk stand.
-After a week or so, she'd settle down again.
+Dream was one of a kind though.
+She threw her one-goat-rodeo-fit every single spring, and I'd have to remind her again how to behave on the milk stand.

-The cats and dogs loved it while it lasted.
+After a week or so of using these tips, she'd settle down again.
+The cats and dogs loved it while it lasted!

 1. Locate your milk stand so your goat has a clear path to walk straight to it and jump up.